 However, the OTC market has some shortfalls.
 Default risk may occur when there is no delivery of the subject matter of the contract.
 Multiple coincidences come up where counterparties should transact in the same need.
 Poor price discovery or price squeeze might happen.

 Secondly, the exchange trade serves standardized financial derivative products.
-The regulated market eliminates all OTC market’s shortages.
+The regulated market eliminates many of the OTC market’s shortages.
 In addition, the exchange regulation guarantees the default risk.
 The trading mechanism discovers proper pricing for each derivative product.
 Many joining market participants erode multiple coincidence needs.

 Common Financial Derivative Products